smtcoq/smtcoq/doc/artifact.md

 (called BITVECTOR_LIST in BVList.v file)
 to be able to use theorems proven and notations introduced there.

-Now, we can state theorems and prove them automatically.
+Now, we can state goals and prove them automatically.
 For instance, the goal

 ```coq
   Goal forall (a b c: bitvector 4),